fll-pigeons/gamechangers/docs/gyro_pid.md

 We can look into the future by assuming that the next change in the error is the same as the last change in the error.

-That means the next error is expected to be the current error plus the change in the error between the two preceding sensor samples.
-The change in the error between two consecutive points is called the derivative.
+That means the next error is expected to be the current error less the change in the error between the current and preceding sensor samples.
+The change in the error between the current and preceding points is called the derivative.

 ### Algorithm

-If the current error is 2 degrees and the error before that was 5 degrees.
-What would be the **next error**?  the change in error is the derivative which is:

-(the current error) - (the previous error)

-which for our numbers is 2 - 5 = -3.
-The current derivative therefore is -3.

-To use the derivative to predict the next error we would use

-(next error) = (the current error) + ( the current derivative)

-which for our numbers is 2 + (-3) = -1.
-So we predict the next error will be -1.
+Each time we read the gyro sensor and calculate an error, we calculate the derivative as the difference between the current error and the last error:

+   derivative = error - lastError

+Next, just like the P term, we will multiply the derivative by a proportionality constant.
+Since this proportionality constant goes with the derivative term we will call it Kd.
+Just like the proportional term we multiply the derivative by the constant (Kd) to get a correction.
+For our robot it is an addition to our correction variable:

    Correction  = Kp*(error) + Ki*(integral) + **Kd*(derivative)**